This December has been a tough one for the blog.

-I had to call on my mighty support guru, Grayson Bell of iMark Interactive, to bail me out once again.
+I had to call on my mighty support expert, Grayson Bell of iMark Interactive, to bail me out once again.
 You see, before I reached out to Grayson, I thought I could perform my surgical procedure to cut out the cancerous, corrupted WordPress files in my Bluehost control panel.
 I thought, “Hey, I’m a tech guy.
 I can DIY this thing!”

 If any of you follow my RSS feed, you may have noticed one or more “Hello World” default posts squirted out that Saturday from hell, courtesy of my flailing attempt to reinstall a fresh version of WordPress.
 Some people just have to learn sh*t the hard way.

 Grayson was at first flummoxed.
 The log files didn’t show any denial of service or other insidious brute-force intrusions.
 Thankfully, he was able to rebuild the site with backup files I keep on my personal DropBox account.